chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 .. warning::

-   The ``ctu`` option exists because the default advection solver for the streamer inception model is the corner transport upwind solver (see :ref:`Chap:CdrCTU`).
+   The ``ctu`` option exists because the default advection solver for the discharge inception model is the corner transport upwind solver (see :ref:`Chap:CdrCTU`).
    Ensure that ``CdrCTU.use_ctu = true`` if using ``DischargeInceptionStepper.transport_alg = ctu`` algorithm and set ``CdrCTU.use_ctu = false`` otherwise.